blakedrinksbeer/icinga-nest-thermostat/README.md

 # icinga-nest-thermostat

+## RIP: Google discontinued Works With Nest and have not yet released developer API for individuals on the new Works With Google Assistant program.
+I'll start a new project when they do, but this one is dead.

+---
 An Icinga/Nagios compatible plugin for monitoring ambient/outdoor temperatures and comparing them against current thermostat settings.
 Ideally this is to be used with a time series database such as Graphite/Carbon for graphing.

 ![nest-graphite.png](https://www.blakehartshorn.com/gitea/local/nest-graphite.png)